Louis MacNeice (1907-64)

 Life

-Louis won over by her; ed. from 9 at Sherborne Prep.
+ed. from aetat.
+9 at Sherborne Prep.
 School, Dorsetshire, then Marlborough College, 1921-26, where he met influential friends Anthony Blunt and John Betjeman, assisting on The Heretick, and close friendship with Graham Shepard (son of E. H. Shepard); also with George MacCann, painter; passed family summer in Donegal, 1924; Merton College, Oxford, 1926-30, where he was friends with Anthony Blount and others on the left wing; first collection, Blind Fireworks (1929); lect.
 Classics at Birmingham Univ., 1930, living at Selly Park; wrote ‘Valediction to Ireland’; m.
 Mary (called ‘Mariette’, in The Strings are False); birth of his son Dan, May 1934; issued Poems (1935);

 his version of The Agamemnon of Aeschylus (dir.
 Robert Doone; Westminster Th., 1 Nov.
 1936), produced before W. B. Yeats who told Dodd, ‘We are assisting, my dear Dodds, at the death of tragedy’); his first wife leaves with his friend Charles Katzman in Nov.
 1936 (‘Thank you, my dear – dear against my judgement’); moved to Bedford College (London Univ.), 1936; associated with the Auden group; travelled in Spain with Blunt, Easter 1938; visited Iceland with Auden, issuing Letters from Iceland (1937) with him; issued The Earth Compels (1938); visited Barcelona, 1938; visited America, lecturing, Spring 1939; issued Autumn Journal (May 1939), a long poem in twenty-four sections, ‘something half-way between the lyric and the didactic poem’, its occasion the Munich Crisis, September 1938;